Experiencing hair loss can be downright scary.

 What are the Side Effects of Mirena?

-Mirena can decrease menstrual bleeding following three months of use, but it also has many other non contraceptive benefits aside from that.
+Mirena can decrease menstrual bleeding following three months of use.
+But it also has other non-contraceptive benefits aside from that.
 This is probably why it is popular among women.

 But considering that this hormonal birth control can also possibly cause hair loss, you might start to wonder what other side effects it might have.